zhuowei/desktop/eng-blog-post.md

 For all those reasons, we decided to create our own aesthetic.
 But that doesn't mean we neglected native UI _conventions_.

-For example, on macOS, buttons are Title Case but on Windows they are sentence case.
+For example, on macOS, buttons are _Title Case_ but on Windows they are _Sentence case_.
 Or on Windows, the default button in dialogs is conventionally on the left, where on macOS it's on the right.
-While our buttons may not look like macOS or Windows buttons, they'll be where you expect them to be.

 https://github.com/desktop/desktop/pull/1315
 https://github.com/desktop/desktop/blob/master/app/src/ui/lib/button-group.tsx

+## Performance

+Going into the project, we were unsure how to reason about performance.
+And to be honest, we still don't have a good intuitive sense for where.